netkicorp/netkidocs/onboard_id_androidx.md

 ## Example Usage

 The OnboardID SDK is quite flexible.
 The use cases go from no modifications and just a couple function calls to advanced modifications and keeping control of the user data on the mobile device.
-It is likely that we have experience some use case that would match your business requirements.
+It is likely that we have experienced some use case that would match your business requirements.

 ### Screen Theme and Advanced Usage

 In some cases you will want to match very closely to your application theme.
-Maybe you have a design team that is adamant about continuity or just want to give a more unique experience.
+Maybe you have a design team that is adamant about continuity or just wants to give a more unique experience.

 For more information regarding customization of these screens please see the [Android Theme Documentation](./onboard_id_theme_androidx.md)